sailoog/openplotter-documentation/en/software.md

 **OpenPlotter RPI** is a modified version of [Raspbian](https://www.raspbian.org/), the official operating system for the Raspberry Pi.
 It contains all you need.

 OpenPlotter RPI is open-source and free.
-Download and follow the instructions,
+Download and follow the instructions:

----

-**Download**

 http://www.sailoog.com/en/blog-categories/openplotter-rpi

----

-or buy our plug and play SD card with OpenPlotter RPI
+or buy our plug and play SD card with OpenPlotter RPI:

 ---